logo

 o You can also choose substitute or replacement attorneys to carry out the role for you if the first nominated attorneys can’t.

-3. You limit the things that can be done in your name.
 Or you limit what can be done by a single attorney acting alone by specifying some decisions need agreement of all the attorneys.

 4. You retain easy access to your money